marmor97/cds-visual-exam/src/2/README.md

 ### Preprocessing:

-In both scripts the data was imported through fetch_openml whereafter they were split into X and y-values, normalized and binarized.
+In both scripts the data was imported through fetch_openml whereafter they were split into X and y-values, min-max normalized and binarized with LabelBinarizer().
 Afterwards the classifier was defined and fit to the data and from these results, a classification report was produced.
+The models can be saved using pickle in the logistic regression and numpy.save in the neural network.
+To predict a new picture, it is loaded into the script and turned into greyscale whereafter we use the trained model to predict its class.
+This prediction is printed in the terminal.

 ### Results and discussion